-The DS responded that rats appear to have lower sensitivity to MetHb formation compared to humans and rat data are therefore not considered to be adequate for acute toxicity classification.
-Consequently, the assessment of acute toxicity needs to be based on the available human data.
+The DS responded to the 5 IND comments regarding the CLP criteria for classification and the 2 that commented regarding the ATE value: that rats appear to have lower sensitivity to MetHb formation compared to humans and rat data are therefore not considered to be adequate for acute toxicity classification.
+Consequently, the assessment of acute toxicity needs to be based on available human data.
 They agree that the evaluation of human data may be difficult due to various limitations, such as uncertainties relating to exposure assessment.
-However, according to the Guidance on the Application of the CLP Criteria v.
-3.1.2.3.1 (CLP guidance) "The minimum dose or concentration or range shown or expected to cause mortality after a single human exposure can be used to derive the human ATE directly, without any adjustments or uncertainty factors".
-Following the CLP guidance 3.1.2.3.1 and the guidance example in 3.1.5.1.1 an ATE derived from the available data needs to be set despite the various limitations of human data.
+However, according to the CLP guidance 3.1.2.3.1, "The minimum dose or concentration or range shown or expected to cause mortality after a single human exposure can be used to derive the human ATE directly, without any adjustments or uncertainty factors".
+Following the CLP guidance 3.1.2.3.1 and the quidance example in 3.1.5.1.1 an ATE derived from the available data needs to be set despite the various limitations of human data.
 There are several cases available in the CLH proposal with human lethal doses (lowest lethal doses are summarised on page 17-18 in the CLH report, ranging from 71 mg/kg bw to 214 mg/kg bw) that support category 3 rather than category 4.
 An ATE needs to be set to protect also the most sensitive groups in the population.
 Therefore it may be considered justified to select the lowest dose or dose ranges.
 The DS finds that, by using a Weight of evidence approach and expert judgement, it is justified to use the converted Acute Toxicity point Estimate (cATpE), which is 100 mg/kg bw for category 3.